Our Home in Montmartre

 Any visit to Paris involves striking a balance between the monumental scale (Champs Elysses, Eiffel Tower, etc.) and the human scale (the boulangers and markets, the corner bistros and cafes) aspects of the city.
 In purchasing our second home in what we like to call the 'Back of the Butte' quarter—an area that has managed to preserve much of its original charm and village-like atmosphere—we think we've struck an ideal balance between the two.

-Our apartment is 45 square meters (~500 square feet) in size– quite comfortable for one or two, or, if need be, for a couple and a third person.
+Our apartment is 45 square meters (~500 square feet) in size– quite comfortable for one or two visitors.
 It consists of a living room with dining alcove, a separate bedroom, a (newly renovated) bathroom, a separate W.C. room, an entry hall, and a kitchen.
 To learn more about the apartment and our neighborhood, and to see precisely where we're located, please click the link further down on this page, which will take you to the apartment's website.

 We're on a quiet residential street in a beautiful, non-touristic section of Montmartre, a few minutes' walk behind (to the north of) Sacre Coeur, and three flights up in a secure, well-maintained building.